sorenmacbeth/streaming-papers/README.md

 streaming-papers
 ================

-A curated collection of papers on streaming algoriothms
+A curated collection of papers on streaming algorithms

 ### Please Contribute